Performance to price ratio. The higher, the better.

-AMD started Radeon R9 380X sales 19 November 2015 at a recommended price of $229.
-This is GCN 3.0 architecture desktop card based on 28 nm manufacturing process and primarily aimed at gamers.
-4 GB of GDDR5 memory clocked at 970 GHz are supplied, and together with 64 Bit memory interface this creates a bandwidth of 182.4 GB/s.
+AMD started Radeon R9 380X sales 19 November 2015 at a recommended price of $229 .
+This is a desktop graphics card based on a GCN 3.0 architecture and made with 28 nm manufacturing process.
+It is primarily aimed at gamer market.
+4 GB of GDDR5 memory clocked at 970 GHz are supplied, and together with 256 Bit memory interface this creates a bandwidth of 182.4 GB/s.

 Compatibility-wise, this is dual-slot card attached via PCIe 3.0 x16 interface.
 Its manufacturer default version has a length of 221 mm.
 2 x 6-pin power connector is required, and power consumption is at 190 Watt.

 It provides poor gaming and benchmark performance at 16.03% of a leader's which is NVIDIA GeForce RTX 4090.

 Some basic facts about Radeon R9 380X: architecture, market segment, release date etc.